safe-global/safe-apps-sdk/guides/drain-safe-app/03-display-safe-assets.md

 export default SafeApp;
 ```

-Now, if you load the app inside the Safe, you should see Safe's assets list in the console.
+If you load the App inside the Safe, you should see Safe's assets list in the console.
 Let's make a Table component that displays the assets.

 `src/components/BalancesTable.tsx`: